Building friendships between the generations

 Your safety is our priority.
 A full national police check and personal reference checks are undertaken on every volunteer visitor before they’re matched with an older person.

-What do I do if I feel my volunteer visitor isn’t a good match for me or I no longer want to participate in the service?
+What do I do if I feel my Wesley Aged Care Volunteer Visitor isn’t a good match for me or I no longer want to participate in the service?

-If you feel your volunteer visitor or the service isn’t right for you, please contact your Wesley Volunteer Visitors Coordinator.
+If you feel your aged care volunteer visitor or the service isn’t right for you, please contact your Wesley Aged Care Volunteer Visitors Coordinator.

 Can I ask my visitor to do chores or run errands for me?

-No, your volunteer visitor is there to provide companionship and social support.
+No, your aged care volunteer visitor is there to provide companionship and social support.
 If you require assistance with housework or attending appointments, please speak with your care provider.

 What happens if I am sick or not up for a visit?

-You can communicate your needs directly with your volunteer visitor.
-Alternatively, you can contact your Wesley Volunteer Visitors Coordinator or care provider.
+You can communicate your needs directly with your aged care volunteer visitor.
+Alternatively, you can contact your Wesley Aged Care Volunteer Visitors Coordinator or care provider.

 Who do I contact if I have an issue, feedback or complaints?

 We value your feedback.
-If you have comments or complaints about your volunteer visitor or the service, please contact your Wesley Volunteer Visitors Coordinator.
+If you have comments or complaints about your volunteer visitor or the service, please contact your Wesley Aged Care Volunteer Visitors Coordinator.

 Stay up to date with all things Wesley Mission